 After far too much delay, I’ve finally ditched MAMP Pro.
 It’s taken me too long really, that software is decidedly… not nice.

 I’m now trying Laravel Valet + MySQL via Homebrew for local PHP development on my MacBook Pro.
-See notes below for future reference.
-I had some fiddly points getting started and expect there to be more, but am pretty pleased with the change overall.
+The notes below are an account of this process for future reference.
+I had some fiddly points getting started and expect there to be more, but I’m pretty pleased with the change overall.

 0. Back up databases

 The pre-step is to back up any preexisting databases so that you can set them up later if needed.
 Personally, I use Sequel Pro for all local and some remote database management, so I pulled my necessary exports from there.

 1. Install and configure Laravel Valet

 The first step is to install Laravel Valet.
 Their installation docs are pretty much all that is needed.
 The only caveat is that I’d be a little careful about updating Homebrew or Composer willy nilly, just be wary if you already have it installed and need your preexisting version for any reason.
 While completing the installation steps, pay attention to the warnings!
 Complete any recommended steps if you can, they pop up for a reason.